elibroftw/mp3-editor/README.md

 - Trimming options
 - View album covers

+# NOTE
+- If an album art was expected to be found but was not, email me

 # How to use
 - pip install -r requirements.txt
 - Have ffmpeg installed to PATH.